-Yesterday, I thought to myself: why not create a media kit for when I approach Podcasters.
+Why not create a media kit for when you approach Podcasters?
 An author media kit can give you something professional-looking to back up your media pitch with.
 It could also be used for approaching editors for guest posts.

 So I thought, oh surely there will be a media kit example or template on Adobe’s store.
 Yes, there are quite a few lovely ones, but they are all for blogger-influencers!
 Not a single one for authors…